-The seat is bare, except for you and a few tidy possessions.
+In the snow, the seat is bare, except for you and a few tidy possessions.

-You’ve been down this road before; broken and broke.
+You’ve been down this road before: broken and broke.

 There’s nothing like poverty to make you feel like you’ve made the wrong choices.
-Yet, you are liberated now; free on this bench in the snow.
+Yet, you are liberated now: free on this bench in the snow.

 What beauty in your death.
-Death on the bench in the snow full of a fading glow.
-Until the light turns to darkness.
+Death on the bench in the snow as you sat full of a fading glow until the light turns to darkness.

 Now you get the chance to do it all differently.